All Episodes

 Besides, I'm the prophet.

-Our computer just died, ladies and gentlemen.
+Our computer just died, ladies and gentlemen, so the open line, you just got to reboot it.

-Is that what you gotta do?
+Is that what you got to do?

 Nothing like that.

-All right, so we don't have the open line Friday jingle.
+All right, so we don't have the Open Line Friday jingle.

 Is that a yes or no?